Career Overview

 # Workers Employed

-They work for consulting firms, universities, banks and information technology departments in the private and public sectors.
+70%Data scientists work in the private and public sectors.
+They work for consulting firms, universities, banks and governments.
+They also work in information technology (IT) and other departments in different organizations.

 Career Pathways